-The Lifesaving Society has adopted a 3-year period for the validity of its Emergency First Aid and Standard First Aid certifications only.
+The Lifesaving Society has adopted a 3-year period for the validity of its Basic First Aid and Intermediate First Aid certifications only.

 The Lifesaving Society carries a variety of first aid supplies, CPR training manikins, and AED Trainers.
 Visit www.lifeguarddepot.com to purchase.
+Required equipment: Classroom supplies such as tables, chairs, flip chart paper, stand and markers, masking tape, A/V equipment.
+First aid supplies including barrier devices, adult, child, and infant CPR training manikins, and AED Trainers.

-Recertification: Emergency First Aid course.
+Recertification: Basic First Aid course.